-Figure~\ref{fig:uni_mc_steps} shows the relative total number of MC steps required to complete all WL sampling iterations as a function of WL instance count, \textit{i.e.} number of energy sub-domains, as compared to the case of a single walker operating across the entire energy domain.
-It can be seen that the total number of MC steps required to converge the simulation substantially drops once energy sub-domains are introduced.
-For the case of uniform energy sub-domains (panel (c)), as the number of sub-domains increases the total number of MC steps (sum of all steps taken across all $m\cdot h$ walkers) increases.
+Figure~\ref{fig:mc_steps} shows the relative total number of MC steps required to complete all WL sampling iterations as a function of WL instance count, \textit{i.e.} number of energy sub-domains, as compared to the case of a single walker operating across the entire energy domain.
+For the AlTiCrMo case shown in panel (a), it can be seen that the total number of MC steps required to converge the simulation substantially drops once energy sub-domains are introduced.
+For the case of uniform energy sub-domains shown in panel (a.iii), as the number of sub-domains increases the total number of MC steps (sum of all steps taken across all $m\cdot h$ walkers) increases.
 In our conceptual model of a diffusive random walk in energy, this lack of reduction in MC steps required is due to the non-uniformity of `diffusivity', $D$, quantifying the speed of walker exploration across the energy domain.
 In turn, this results in the WL convergence being dominated by the sub-domain which has the lowest $D$.
-However, for the two cases in which non-uniform energy sub-domains are employed (panels (a) and (b)), the total number of MC steps needed to fully converge the simulation decreases, which is particularly prominent for the introduction of a small number of additional WL instances, \textit{i.e.} energy sub-domains.
-In this case, not only is the total work across the entire energy domain divided across WL instances, the total amount of work to be done is reduced (by around a factor of two for the case of two WL instances, \textit{i.e.} energy sub-domains), which broadly agrees with the $\sim 4 \times$ speedup seen in particularly towards the left-hand data points of Figure \ref{fig:uni_method_speedup}.
-This analysis confirms our earlier assertion that the superlinear speedup, observed in both this study and in an earlier work, can be concretely understood in terms of a reduction in the total number of MC steps, \textit{i.e.} the work, required to converge a given simulation.
+However, for the two cases in which non-uniform energy sub-domains are employed (panels (a.i) and (a.ii)), the total number of MC steps needed to fully converge the simulation decreases, which is particularly prominent for the first few additional WL instances, \textit{i.e.} energy sub-domains.
+In this case, not only is the total work across the entire energy domain divided across WL instances, the total amount of work to be done is reduced (by around a factor of two for the case of two WL instances, \textit{i.e.} energy sub-domains), which broadly agrees with the $\sim 4 \times$ speedup seen in particular towards the left-hand data points of panel (a) in Figure~\ref{fig:overall_speedup}.
+This analysis confirms our earlier assertion that the super-linear speedup, observed in both this study and in an earlier work, can be concretely understood in terms of a reduction in the total number of MC steps, \textit{i.e.} the work, required to converge a given simulation.